Europe 2020 indicators - education

 The Europe 2020 strategy sets out a target of ‘reducing the share of early leavers of education and training to less than 10 % and increasing the share of the population aged 30 to 34 having completed tertiary or equivalent education to at least 40 %’ by 2020 .

 The analysis in this article builds on the headline indicators chosen to monitor the Europe 2020 strategy's education targets: 'early leavers from education and training' and 'tertiary educational attainment'.
-The analysis follows the typical educational pathway, starting with early childhood education, followed by the acquisition of basic skills (reading, maths and science) and foreign languages, leading to tertiary education and lifelong learning in adulthood.
-It then switches to the ‘outcome’ side, looking at educational attainment in the EU labour force and the impacts of low levels of attainment.
-The input in the form of public expenditure on education is investigated as well.
+The analysis starts with early school leaving and its impacts, followed by the typical educational pathway, starting with early childhood education, followed by the acquisition of basic skills (reading, maths and science) and foreign languages, leading to tertiary education and adult participation in learning.
+It then switches to the ‘outcome’ side, looking at educational attainment in general and its impacts on the labour market.
+The article finally investigates the input in the form of public expenditure on education.

 - Early leaving from education and training has been falling continuously in the EU since 2002, for both men and women.
-The fall from 17.0 % in 2002 to 11.0 % in 2015 represents steady progress towards the Europe 2020 target of less than 10 %.
+The fall from 17.0 % in 2002 to 10.7 % in 2016 represents steady progress towards the Europe 2020 target of 10 %.

-- In 2014, 94.3 % of children between the age of four and the starting age of compulsory education participated in ECEC, compared with 87.7 % in 2002.
-This is a considerable move towards the ET 2020 benchmark of at least 95 %.
+- Participation in early childhood education and care (ECEC) has grown more or less continuously in the EU since 2002.
+In 2015, 94.8 % of children between the age of four and the starting age of compulsory education participated in ECEC.
+This is very close to the ET 2020 benchmark of a participation rate of at least 95 %.

-- The employment rate of recent graduates (20 to 34 year olds having left education and training in the past three years) has dropped considerably due to the economic and financial crisis.
+- Education and training plays an important role in improving employability.
+The employment rate of recent graduates (20 to 34 year olds having left education and training in the past one to three years) has dropped considerably due to the economic and financial crisis.
 It fell from 82.0 % in 2008 to 75.4 % in 2013.
-However, it has increased slightly since 2013, reaching 76.9 % in 2015.
+However, it has increased clearly since 2013, reaching 78.2 % in 2016.